sole/berlin-webaudio-hackday-2014/outline.md

 ```
 TODO Example: Envelope example.

-*Gotcha:* parameter automation requires you to specify the starting value using `setValueAtTime` with a value of `0` for the time, instead of just using `value` because the engine interpolates between values in the event list, and setting `value` values doesn't add events into the list!

-Don't do like me and implement this calculating the values manually in JS and using `setInterval` and `setTimeout`--you will miss events and things will sound weird!
+Don't do like me and implement this by calculating the values manually in JS and using `setInterval` and `setTimeout`--you will miss events and things will sound weird, and get worse the more events and the faster they are supposed to happen!

 ### Cancelling scheduled events